wallaceespindola/tox-nox-python-tests/README.md

-# Using Tox, Nox and CI/CD for Multiple-Version Python Validation
+# Using Tox, Nox and CI/CD for Multiple Python Versions Validation Tests

 This project demonstrates the integration of **Tox**, **Nox**, **Poetry**, **CI/CD** and **Pytest** to validate Python projects across multiple Python versions.
 This is specially useful for shared libs projects